Dbibek/Dbibek/README.md

 <br />
 <br />

-#### At the moment, I'm doing internal projects at [Integrify][website]: online test app (I'm the current team scrum master).
+#### At the moment, I'm Working on a Hospital Management system for Okhati Solution: ERM System(I'm Frontend Developer).
 Related techs are on frontend side: React, TypeScript, Redux-Saga, Material-UI, Sass.

 ---